IBM/clai/known-issues.md

 an install process that worked on one level of Pip may not work with a subsequent level of Pip.
 Its a mess.

+We have verified that CLAI works with IBM Open Enterprise Python for z/OS, Rocket Python, and the version of Rocket Python shipped with IzODA.

+When using Rocket Python, CLAI will only install if you use a backlevel version of Pip3 (we've had success with v9.0.1).
+This problem does not exist when using IBM Open Enterprise Python for z/OS.

-One "known good" path to installing CLAI on z/OS is to use Bash 4.3, Python 3.6 from IzODA, and a backlevel version of Pip3 (such as v9.0.1).
-You can perform installation using the instructions in [README.md](README.md), or you can run
+You can perform installation using the instructions in [README.md](README.md), or you can run:

 ```commandline
 (bash-4.3)USERID@ZOSYS:~> cd clai